ziudeso/naba-comfyui-nvidia-docker/README.md

 ### 5.6.1.
 Windows: WSL2 and podman

-The container can be used on Windows using WSL2.
+The container can be used on Windows using "Windows Subsystem for Linux 2" (WSL2).
+For additional details on WSL, please read https://learn.microsoft.com/en-us/windows/wsl/about For additional details on podman, please read https://docs.podman.io/latest/getting_started/

+WSL2 is a Linux guest Virtual Machine on a Windows host (for a slightly longer understanding of what this means, please see the first section of https://blg.gkr.one/20240501-docker101/).
+The started container is Linux based (Ubuntu Linux) that will perform a full installation of ComfyUI from sources.
+Some experience with the Linux and Python command line interface is relevant for any modifictions of the virtual environment of container post container start.

 In the following, we will describe the method to use the `podman` command line interface.
 For Docker Desktop users, please see https://docs.docker.com/desktop/features/gpu/ for details on how to enable GPU support with Docker.

 First, follow the steps in Section 2 ("Getting Started with CUDA on WSL 2") of https://docs.nvidia.com/cuda/wsl-user-guide/index.html